humhub/humhub/protected/humhub/docs/guide/admin/security.md

 [...]
 ```

+> Note: In this example the lines are already commented out.

- - Delete *index-test.php* in your humhub root directory if exists
+You should also delete the `index-test.php` file in your HumHub root directory if existing.

 Protected Directories
 ---------------------

 Make sure the following directories are not accessible by web:

 - protected
 - uploads/file

-By default these folders are protected with a ".htaccess" file.
+> Info: By default these folders are protected with a ".htaccess" file.

 Limit User Access
 -----------------